gpynes/lambda-transcoder/README.md

    1. A `ProbeTask` that reads the file and creates a list of **start+end** times so we can parallelize the transcoding in 5s chunks.
    2. A `TranscodeParts` task that takes the list of **start+end** times and triggers an `TranscodePartTask` for each 5s chunk to process in parallel.
    3. An `AssemblePartsTask` that takes all the chunks produced by the `TranscodePartTask`s and concats their outputs into a single file in the `output/` directory of the `SourceBucket`.
-   4. Finally a `CleanUpTask` is fired to clean up all the temporary chunks created by the `TranscodePartTask`s.
+   4. Finally a `CleanUpTask` is fired to clean up all the temporary chunks created by the `TranscodePartTasks`s.

 ![step_functions_diagram](./stepfunctions_graph.png)